 The Cayman Islands is proving its commitment to safety.
 In June 2020, the Royal Cayman Islands Police Service (RCIPS) released a special interim report on the latest crime statistics throughout COVID-19 which saw huge reductions in crime across the board, including burglaries down by 69%, violent crime had reduced by 25%, and the overall crime rate was also down by 30.9% compared to the same time last year.

 COVID-19 steadily under control

 Cayman has also managed to achieve what many haven’t when it comes to the latest fear spreading across the globe in COVID-19.
-Thanks to the government’s response, as well as the collective behaviour of residents, daily life has returned to an almost normal pace now.
-Here in idyllic paradise, the Cayman Islands are lifting restrictions and it is business as usual.
+Thanks to the government’s response, as well as the collective behaviour of residents, daily life has returned to normal and all restrictions have been lifted.

 Swift and decisive government action

 Back in January 2020 while there was no imminent threat, the Premier, Deputy Premier, and Minister of Health met with the Health Ministry, the Chief Medical Officer, Port Authority, and other stakeholders to discuss how ready the Cayman Islands were to face the developing COVID-19 health crisis.
 When the first confirmed case came back in March, new measures were immediately taken including stay-at-home orders, school and office closures, and other curfews.
 The port was closed, as was the airport, and all arriving passengers on emergency repatriation flights were required to isolate for 14 days in government-managed facilities.
 Such decisive actions showcase just how serious the government is about any threat that might put the lives and livelihood of Cayman citizens at stake.

 Cayman has also ranked among the top countries for percentage of population testing.